| Filipino Custard Cake (aka Leche Flan Cake) |

 Separate the eggs while still cold (they separate easier when cold).
 Add the cream of tartar to the egg whites and let sit at room temperature (the eggwhites whip more beautifully when at room temp.)

-Beat the egg whites using a clean and dry beater until it forms soft peaks (I read somewhere that overbeating might cause the cake to be brittle.
+Beat the egg whites using a clean and dry beater until it foams, then gradually add 1/4 cup sugar and continue beating until it forms soft peaks (I read somewhere that overbeating might cause the cake to be brittle.
 I want my cake to be more satiny soft and not have the dry feel.
 The main reason for this beating of egg white is to enable incorporation of air into the cake to make it light and airy, of course, which is a characteristic of any chiffon or sponge cakes.

 Gently fold the egg whites to the batter using a spatula, make sure that you mix very gently.
 I found a special kind of whisk to do this in less time, distributing the bubbles evenly.